 About the department

-The University of Liverpool’s Centre of Excellence for Sustainable Food Systems is an interdisciplinary approach to improving human health through what we eat and ensuing equitable access to nutritious food.
+The University of Liverpool team work with researchers in an interdisciplinary approach to improving human health through what we eat and ensuring equitable access to nutritious food.
 Researchers from across the university work collaboratively on research projects, including teams with expertise in management, environmental sciences, psychology, infection, global health and history.

 The Virtual Engineering Centre offers support to clients as they explore the adoption of digital technologies in order to solve key industry challenges.

-- Professor Jonathan Rushton, CESFS and Professor of Animal Health and Food Systems Economics
+- Professor Jonathan Rushton, Professor of Animal Health and Food Systems Economics

 - Dr Grace Patterson, Postdoctoral Research Associate

-- Dr Andrew Levers, Executive Director Institute of Digtial Engineering and Autonomous Systems
+- Dr Andrew Levers, Executive Director Institute of Digital Engineering and Autonomous Systems

 - Dr Ana Campos Marin, VEC Technical team leader